 It’s a collection of stories of mostly oral origin, eventually written down by people over several millennia who brought to it their own varied and fanciful perceptions of what they each thought God is like.
 Ultimately, everything we think we know about God, hinges on the Bible being absolutely accurate since it is the source of all that is written about Jehovah (YHWH) and Jesus.
 But the Bible is full of discrepancies.

 Since the Bible is an ancient work, it is somehow considered true and powerful as if it were written by the hand of God.
 How can modern books written by any of the most respected Christian authors of today who feel they were led by God to write what they wrote, not be just as ‘God-inspired’ as the Bible?
-Yet Christians don’t treat any of these modern works as scripture.
+Yet Christians don’t treat any of these other works as scripture.

 There is no audio recording of the voice of God, yet we are supposed to have faith that long-dead authors (some of which even their names are unknown) heard the voice of God and wrote down what he told them to write.
-The stories have evolved even after initially being written — details deleted, names changed, miracles added, liner notes becoming scripture, and the evidence of this is well documented as we study in reverse-order back through increasingly older codexes.
+The stories have evolved even after initially being written — details deleted, names changed, miracles added, liner notes became scripture, the evidence of which is well documented as we study in reverse-order back through increasingly older codexes.
 For instance, the beloved scene of Jesus with the harlot when he told the Jewish leaders that if any of them were sinless, to cast the first stone as he knelt to write in the dirt... this account does not exist in earlier manuscripts.
 The most likely explanation is that it was simply made up — a fable, similar to George Washington chopping down the cherry tree, or of his wooden teeth (which were most likely cow’s teeth).

 There is nothing holy about the bible.
 It is a mismatched, literary hodgepodge of writing styles, contradictions, copying errors (by mostly illiterate scribes), and geographical inaccuracies.
 It promotes some of the most treacherous, cruel, murdering, misogynist, blood-thirsty characters as heroes and role-models.